icfnext/prosper/README.md

 * Test AEM projects outside of an OSGi container in the standard Maven build lifecycle.
 * Write test specifications in [Groovy](http://groovy.codehaus.org) using [Spock](http://spockframework.org/), a JUnit-based testing framework with an elegant syntax for writing tests more quickly and efficiently.
 * Extends and augments the transient JCR implementation provided by the [Apache Sling Testing Tools](http://sling.apache.org/documentation/development/sling-testing-tools.html) to eliminate the need to deploy tests in OSGi bundles for most testing scenarios.
+* Supplies mock OSGi bundle and component contexts for registering services and providing basic OSGi support.
-* While accepting the limitations of testing outside the container, provides minimal/mock implementations of Sling interfaces (e.g. `ResourceResolver`, `SlingHttpServletRequest`) to test common API usages.
+* Basic implementations of Sling interfaces are provided (e.g. `ResourceResolver`, `SlingHttpServletRequest`) to test common API usages.
 * Utilizes Groovy builders from our [AEM Groovy Extension](https://github.com/Citytechinc/aem-groovy-extension) to provide a simple DSL for creating test content.
 * Provides additional builders for Sling requests and responses to simplify setup of test cases.
-* Bindings builder for initializing Sightly components with mocked attributes
+* Bindings builder for initializing Sightly components with mocked attributes.

 ## Requirements